 (Please excuse any misspellings.
 That’s just from sweaty fingers slipping on the keyboard, because IT’S 100 DEGREES IN THIS APARTMENT.
 THE ONLY PLACE HOTTER THAN THIS STUDIO IS THE AIR JUST OUTSIDE OF THIS APARTMENT.
 DANTE CAN TALK ALL HE WANTS ABOUT THE NINE LAYERS OF HELL—HE HASN’T STEPPED FOOT IN MY DOMICILE IN THE PAST TWO DAYS.)

 Confused and melting like a Styrofoam plate in a microwave—I’ve learned so many lessons this week!—I opened the door to the closet housing my air conditioning unit.
 That’s when I learned the true definition of irony.
 While the rest of my apartment was working on me like water boiling an egg, there’s a veritable winter wonderland in that closet.
 Covering the pipes were snowballs, literally!
 Giant balls of ice sucking in all the coolness of the apartment, leaving me with an acrid desert (albeit a desert containing a couch, a chair, and a record player).
+I called my buddy at Ausco Air Heating & Air Conditioning to see if he could fix my disbalanced situation here.
+Alas, no.

 How did our ancestors do this?
 I’m shocked the human race had the desire to keep going after a summer in the South sans AC.